 - Inkaterra La Casona

-Part of the exclusive Relais and Chateaux chain of international luxury hotels, Inkaterra La Casona ($440 USD double) is housed in a 16th century colonial mansion and boats just 11 bedrooms – which guarantees a blissfully tranquil stay.
+Part of the exclusive Relais and Chateaux chain of international luxury hotels, the five-star Inkaterra La Casona ($440 USD double) is housed in a 16th-century colonial mansion and boats just 11 bedrooms – which guarantees a blissfully tranquil stay.

-All are suites with freestanding bathtubs, heated floors, open fires and colourful Andean textiles to capture the rich history and culture of the city.
+All are suites with freestanding bathtubs, heated floors, open fires, and colorful Andean textiles to capture the rich history and culture of the city.

 There’s also a spa and restaurant here to ensure absolute comfort during your stay, while a relaxing courtyard provides the opportunity to while away the hours with a book or drink in hand and enjoy the complimentary tea time or happy hour.